 inflammable, b.p. about 182oC, flash point about 70oC,

-soluble in water, so rises when heated by bulb below and falls when cooled
+So it rises when heated by the incandescent bulb below and falls when cooled by air

 (9,10-dioxanthracene), light grey crystal or powder, (in plant pigments,

 cochineal, alizarin red),

 (laxative in senna pods, cascara, rhubarb),

 Anthraquinone-2-sulfonate, sodium anthraquinone-2-sulfonate, Harmful if